biocore/scikit-bio-rfcs/active/003-seq-feature.md

 3. The hashable object of column names will contain an interval to link to `positional_metadata`.

 # Drawbacks
-The `pd.IntervalIndex` is not stable.
+- The `pd.IntervalIndex` is not stable.
 There are some methods that don't aren't implemented yet (i.e. intersection between intervals and indeces).
+- May need to some engineering to merge the conventional `positional_metadata` dataframe with a dataframe with an interval index.
+One option is to convert the original dataframe into intervals before merging, since single points are still intervals.

 # Alternatives
 Stumped here.
 Any ideas?